nwb4edu/nwb4edu.github.io/CONTRIBUTING.md

 # Contributing to nwb4edu

 Thank you for your interest in contributing to nwb4edu!
-We welcome contributions from the community to help improve this educational resource.
+We welcome contributions from our community to help improve and build it.

 ## How to Contribute